copyright notice: All images on this page are protected by copyright against unauthorized duplication.

 and by the studio artists' invitational open studio nights.

-PEACEMAKING (PROJECT PEACE), that will open June 22 at Galerie Kerstan im Galerienhaus, Stuttgart, Germany.
+PEACEMAKING (PROJECT PEACE), June 22 - July 21, 2018 at Galerie Kerstan im Galerienhaus, Stuttgart, Germany.

 To view the catalog on line, with images and statements, connect here: